Additional Replacement Cost Protection Coverage, Explained

 Dwelling coverage has a limit.
 In general, that limit is the estimated cost of rebuilding your home.
 That way, whatever happens to your home, your dwelling coverage should, in theory, cover the cost of repairing or rebuilding.

 But that doesn’t always end up being the case, and that’s where additional replacement cost protection coverage kicks in.
-This type of coverage provides you with an additional amount of money to cover rebuilding or repair costs for your home.
+Extended replacement cost on dwelling coverage provides you with an additional amount of money to cover rebuilding or repair costs for your home.
 In general, the provided coverage is an additional 10 to 25 percent of the dwelling coverage.

-So, for example, if you have 20 percent additional replacement cost protection coverage on a plan with $400,000 of dwelling coverage, then you’ll be covered up to $480,000 in rebuilding costs.
+So, for example, if you have 20% additional replacement cost protection coverage on a plan with $400,000 of dwelling coverage, then you’ll be covered up to $480,000 in rebuilding costs.

 Why do you need additional replacement cost protection coverage?

 In theory, dwelling coverage covers the entire cost of rebuilding your home.
 But that’s just based on the estimate at the time of your policy.
 Over time, the cost of rebuilding can grow.

 This is most commonly seen when there’s a natural disaster, such as a flood, and lots of houses are all ruined at the same time.

 The demand for rebuilding houses in your area often means that supplies and labor are more expensive than under a normal scenario, and that can quickly cause your rebuilding costs to exceed your dwelling coverage.
 It can also happen if the materials used on your home unexpectedly rise in price due to scarcity or trendiness.